udevbe/jaccall/README.md

 Intro
 =====

-Playground for what is supposed to be a library similar to BridJ or JNA.
+Experimental project for what is supposed to be a library similar to BridJ or JNA.

 Goals are:
  - Simple usage.